Hełm wz. 31: Export version

-hełm wz.
+Hełm wz.
 31/50

 While the production of the wz.31 ended with the German and Soviet occupation of Poland in 1939, the Kielce-based Huta Ludwików retained large numbers of original helmet shells in its warehouses.
-After the war production did not resume and instead the Polish Army was equipped with Soviet Ssh-39 helmets.
-However, the remaining wz.31 shells were fitted with lining from German M1935 helmet and issued to various military colleges.
+After the war production did not resume and instead the Polish Army was equipped with Soviet Ssch-40 helmets.
+However, the remaining wz.31 shells were fitted with lining from German M1935 or wz.
+50 helmet and issued to various military colleges, paramilitary organizations and civil defense.